cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/070-constuctivism-ir.md

 To sum up, the constructivist view of NATO expansion as international socialization is based on the idea that countries **adopt community values and norms**, which causes them to change how they handle their own domestic and foreign policies.
 When compared to rationalist views, this one gives a more complete explanation for NATO's growth.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Constructivism" def1="Theory that international relations are socially constructed" term2="Socially Constructed Reality" def2="Reality shaped by social interaction and interpretation" term3="Mutual Constitution" def3="Structures and agents influence each other" term4="International Socialization" def4="Countries adopt community values and norms" %}

+### Knowledge Check
+{% include quiz.html id="quiz_070_constuctivism_ir" question="What is the core idea of constructivism in International Relations?" opt1="International relations are determined by material interests" opt2="International relations are socially constructed" opt3="International relations are fixed and unchanging" opt4="International relations are driven by individualism" correct="2" %}